Stoplights For Learner Success

-Across campus, the success of every Purdue University student is a common goal shared by each instructor, advisor and staff member.
-In order to increase student success in the classroom, Purdue University’s Signals project detects early warning signs and provides intervention to students who may not be performing to the best of their abilities before they reach a critical point.
+Across campus, the success of every Purdue University learner is a common goal shared by each instructor, advisor and staff member.
+In order to increase learner success in the classroom, Purdue University’s Course Signals project detects early warning signs and provides intervention to learners who may not be performing to the best of their abilities before they reach a critical point.

-To identify students at risk academically, Signals combines predictive modeling with data-mining from Blackboard Vista.
-Each student is assigned a "risk group" determined by a predictive student success algorithm.
-One of three stoplight ratings, which correspond to the risk group, can be released on students' Blackboard homepage.
+To identify learners at risk academically, Course Signals combines predictive modeling with data-mining from Blackboard Learn.
+Each learner is assigned a "risk group" determined by a predictive learner success algorithm.
+One of three stoplight ratings, which correspond to the risk group, can be released on learners' Blackboard homepage.

 Intervention emails, composed by the instructor and based on grades and effort in the course can be released to each risk group.
-Signals communicates to students to use available resources on campus – like office hours and study materials - to increase their academic success.
-Both students and instructors benefit from Signals.
-Signals works in three unique ways:
+Course Signals communicates to learners to use available resources on campus – like office hours and study materials - to increase their academic success.
+Both learners and instructors benefit from Course Signals.
+Course Signals works in three unique ways:

 - Real-time feedback.